mozilla/code-review/docs/configuration.md

       # is setup from a decision task (more details on the bot documentation)
       decision_env_prefix: GECKO

-      # Name of the environment variable used by the bot to detect which revision is the head
-      decision_env_revision: GECKO_HEAD_REV

-      # Name of the environment variable used by the bot to detect which repository is in use
-      decision_env_repository: GECKO_HEAD_REPOSITORY

       # The ssh username (or email) used to push on Try
       ssh_user: someone@mozilla.com